bluekvirus/Stage.js/HOWTO.md

 ------
 Dynamic Theme rolling is now deprecated.
 Please specify your theme css in `index.html`.

+Please use the `themeprep` tool to create and refresh your themes.

 ###Theme structure

 Themes are located at `/implementation/themes/[your theme name]/` with the following structure: